-If you are to be employed as a Graduate Teaching Assistant (GTA), or a Graduate Service Assistant (GSA), that employment is regulated by CUPE Local 3913 - Unit #1.
+Employment as a Graduate Teaching Assistant (GTA), or a Graduate Service Assistant (GSA), is regulated by CUPE Local 3912 - Unit #1.
 A copy of this collective agreement will be supplied to you by the department in which you are employed.

+Most Graduate Research Assistantships (GRAs) are paid to graduate students in support of their scholarly activity/research and in the preparation of their thesis/major paper (a Type 1 GRA).
+In other cases, a GRA may be paid in support of a research project that is not directly related to one’s thesis/major paper (a Type 2 GRA).
 Funds to pay the GRA may be from research grants or contracts received by faculty members from external agencies or governments.
 In these cases, the student's research would contribute to the research of the faculty member under whose direction it is conducted and the dollar value of GRA stipends may depend on the external granting agencies' guidelines on support of graduate students through research operating grants.
 Alternatively, funding for the GRA may be from the University.
-Regardless, in either situation the GRAs must be approved by the department chair or school director on the recommendation of the advisor.
+In either situation the GRAs must be approved by the department chair or school director on the recommendation of the advisor.

 Financial Aid and Counselling

-Whether you need to apply for OSAP assistance, need assistance or require some assistance to figure out your financial situation, there are resources available to you.
+Whether you need to apply for OSAP assistance,or require some assistance to determine your financial situation, there are resources available to you.